-EATOPS will give a presentation on automatic code generation for onboard control systems.
+EATOPS will give a presentation in Stavanger (N) on automatic code generation for onboard control systems.
 More on Spaceport Norway web portal.

 Automatic code generation unlocks a whole new range of control software features such as: fault scenario recognition and dynamic alarm grouping (ISA 18.2, EEMUA 191).

 Embedded code generation is fundamentally changing the way engineers work.
 Instead of writing thousands of lines of code by hand, engineers are automatically generating their production code to increase productivity, improve quality, and foster innovation.
 EATOPS uses an excel definition of the equipment list to automatically generate the source-code of the control panel most time-consuming components.